The Bankrate promise

 Will your homeowners insurance cover pool-related injuries?

 If someone were injured while using your pool, generally, the personal liability coverage on your homeowners policy would cover the associated costs.
-However, it is imperative that you implement safety features to reduce the risk of injuries.
-Many property insurers will ask if you have a fence around your pool with a locking gate or if you are able to remove the pool’s ladder to help restrict access.
+Having safety features in place to reduce the risk of injuries can also help reduce your extent of liability.
+Many property insurers will ask you to put safety measures in place to limit the risk of pool-related injuries, like putting a fence around your pool with a locking gate or removing the pool’s ladder to help restrict access.

-Choosing the right liability coverage is important to protect your financial well-being.
-Even if your liability coverage extends to pool-related injuries, speak with an insurance agent to understand the right coverage limit for you.
+Choosing the right level of liability coverage is also important to protect your financial well-being.
+Even if your liability coverage extends to pool-related injuries, consider speaking with an insurance agent to understand the right coverage limit for you.

 Do you need a personal umbrella policy?